 The United States in the 1970s and 1980s witnessed a rapid broadening of interest in the cuisines of Asia, as China re-opened a few doors to the West, and Indian restaurants popped up even in such remote outposts as Eugene and Seattle.
 Living in Portland in the early 1970s, I trekked to Seattle to visit friends, friends who insisted that not only did I need to see Wagner’s Siegfried, but that I must also go with them to India House and there sprinkle raisins and peanuts and cucumber snips over my meal, all of which was terribly exotic.
-A few years later in Jacksonville, Oregon, after reading in the San Francisco Chronicle about the fiery hot dishes to be had at the Hunan Café on Kearny Street, I made my way there on a Greyhound bus and almost fainted (happily) as sweat dripped onto my plate.
+A few years later in Jacksonville, Oregon, after reading in the San Francisco Chronicle about the fiery hot dishes to be had at the Hunan Cafe on Kearny Street, I made my way there on a Greyhound bus and almost fainted (happily) as sweat dripped onto my plate.
 New foods were exciting, hot in more ways than one.

 I recently acquired a menu from the early 1980s, which showed five Oregon locations: three in Portland, one in Rajneeshpuram (their compound/city on what had been the Big Muddy Ranch in Central Oregon), and one in Antelope, the small town that briefly, and almost forcibly, was renamed Rajneesh.
 And a few days ago, at an estate sale I found a copy of Zorba The Buddha Rajneesh Cookbook, published in Rajneeshpuram in 1984.

 For an international quasi-religious movement that spanned the globe, the Rajneeshi appeared to promote a rather mundane diet.
 Mundane, yet with some faintly odd items, at least as shown in the Oregon menu.
 Consider, for example, Welsh rarebit.
-Popular very early in the 20thcentury, rarebit here is a distinct throwback, but with some quirks.
+Popular very early in the 20th century, rarebit here is a distinct throwback, but with some quirks.
 The substitution of wine for the usual beer and the addition of mushrooms set this item apart.

 ¼ pound butter